IrisShaders/Iris/docs/guide.md

 For a list of compatible shaders, check out the [supported shaders list](supportedshaders.md).

 Other shaders are considered **unsupported** at the moment.
-When using shaders which are not in this list, except them to have major visual problems, or even not run at all.
+When using shaders which are not in this list, expect them to have major visual problems, or even not run at all.
 More shaders will be added as supported as new features are being added to Iris.

 For a list of known bugs with certain shaders, check out the [shader pack bug list](ShaderpackBugs.md).